gregr/ina/nscheme/README.md

     - A catch-all signal handler needs to be installed to prevent threads from leaking the signals sent to them.
-  - The installed interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, re-establish itself with `set-interrupt-handler!`, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.
+  - The installed interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, re-establish itself with `set-timer-interrupt-handler!`, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.
-    - When `interrupt` is invoked, we determine how many unused ticks remain using `ticks <- (set-interrupt-timer 0)`.
+    - When `interrupt` is invoked, we determine how many unused ticks remain using `ticks <- (set-timer 0)`.
 If `ticks` is zero, then it means `interrupt` was invoked because the timer ran out.
-If `(> ticks 0)`, it means the youngest currently-running thread has voluntarily paused, so we resume its parent after `(set-interrupt-timer ticks)` to make those ticks available to the parent.
+If `(> ticks 0)`, it means the youngest currently-running thread has voluntarily paused, so we resume its parent after `(set-timer ticks)` to make those ticks available to the parent.
     - When the timer runs out, it means one of the currently-executing threads has run out of ticks.
       We determine which thread expired by following next-ancestor links until we find one with negative ticks, or its next-ancestor is `#f`.
       - Having negative ticks means that the next-most-constrained thread, which is one of the expired thread's ancestors, has `(- ticks)` more ticks than the expired thread.
-      - We resume the parent of the expired thread after `(set-interrupt-timer (- ticks))` to make those additional ticks available to the parent.
+      - We resume the parent of the expired thread after `(set-timer (- ticks))` to make those additional ticks available to the parent.
-    - When a thread runs a chain of nested threads for some number of `new-ticks`, we first assign `ticks` in the top thread of the chain to be `new-ticks`, then we compare `new-ticks` with `ticks-remaining <- (set-interrupt-timer 0)` as well as update tick accounting and next-ancestor links.
+    - When a thread runs a chain of nested threads for some number of `new-ticks`, we first assign `ticks` in the top thread of the chain to be `new-ticks`, then we compare `new-ticks` with `ticks-remaining <- (set-timer 0)` as well as update tick accounting and next-ancestor links.
       - If `(<= ticks-remaining new-ticks)` then the chain we are starting may be less constrained than one of the currently-running threads, reachable from `next-ancestor`.
 We walk the chain downward, decrementing `ticks-remaining` from each thread's `ticks` as long as